kubermatic/kubermatic/docs/dev-getting-started.md

 The basic steps to get started on this are these:

 * Clone the dashboard repo onto your `GOPATH`: `git clone git@github.com:kubermatic/dashboard.git $(go env GOPATH)/src/k8c.io/dashboard`
 * Start all the components via the respective scripts.
-All of them are blocking so it is suggested to start a termial instance for each:
+All of them are blocking so it is suggested to start a terminal instance for each:
     * API: `$(go env GOPATH)/src/k8c.io/kubermatic/hack/run-api.sh`
     * Dashboard: `$(go env GOPATH)/src/k8c.io/dashboard/hack/run-local-dashboard.sh`
     * Controller-Manager: `$(go env GOPATH)/src/k8c.io/kubermatic/hack/run-controller.sh`